-Enemy Heroes hit by Revolving Sweep's initial impact and swing have their Armor reduced by 15 for 3 seconds.
+Enemy Heroes hit by Revolving Sweep or by Grappling Hook have their Armor reduced by 15 for 3 seconds.

 Lingering Ailment's Armor reduction is not bad, however, we find its amount to be lackluster.
 Thus, it becomes too unimpactful to be a good choice at Level 16.

 Swing Life Away helps fight one of Revolving Sweep's biggest downsides, which is its long cooldown.
 Furthermore, it adds much welcome tankiness against Spell damage to Qhira's kit.
 It is a good Talent to get against spell-damage-Reliant Heroes, but if you are not getting focused, Booming Kick might be a better choice.

 Hitting enemy Heroes with Unrelenting Strikes Silences them for 0.5 seconds and reduces its cooldown by 3 seconds.

 Increase the damage to enemy Heroes under 50% Health from 25% to 50%.

 If an enemy Hero dies within 1.5 seconds of being hit by Final Strike, then reset the cooldowns of Final Strike and all of Qhira's Basic Abilities.

 Grappling Hook's cooldown is reset when hitting an enemy Hero with the initial impact of Revolving Sweep and recharges 900% faster if Qhira hasn't taken damage within the last 5 seconds.